HackBulgaria/Programming51-1/week1/1-Java-Calculator/README.md

 # Java Calculator

-In a `com.hackbulgaria.programming51.week1` package create a `Calculator.java` class, where you:
+In a `com.hackbulgaria.programming51.week1` package create a `Calculator` class, where you:

 * read one integer `a` from the standard input
 * read one character `oper` - the operation of the calculator - from the standard input